stacyderuiter/TagTools/Slides/Introduction.md

 - How will you analyse the data to address your question?
 - Who else can use the data?
 - When and how will you share the data?
+- What is "raw" data and is it what you should share?
 <!-- - Does the value of the science merit the abuse? -->
 <!-- <div align='center'> -->
 <!-- ![channel islands](images/narwhal.jpg) -->